DeprecatedDecisions Tree Ensembles for KNIME version 4.2.0.v202004061016 by KNIME AG, Zurich, Switzerland

 Use same set of attributes for each tree With this option the attributes are sampled per tree.
 That means that we draw an attribute sample and use it to learn an individual tree so every node of this tree sees the same attributes.

 Use different set of attributes for each tree node This strategy draws a new attribute sample per tree node.
-Random forests typically use this strategy to make the trees more diverse.
+A random forest typically uses this strategy to make the trees more diverse.
 (Note that diversity is not important for gradient boosted trees so the effect won't be as large)

 You want to see the source code for this node?
 Click the following button and we’ll use our super-powers to find it for you.